 Farmer’s & Flea Markets

 This is a great little Flea market held in the Claddagh once a month.
 It’s been running for about four years now but I only discovered it recently.
-As well as a great selection of stalls with some cool vintage pieces they have started to have delicious vegan food on offer – last month they had vegan burgers from Moodley Manor and raw and vegan sweets from Bliss Bites Bakery, Yum!
+As well as a great selection of stalls with some cool vintage pieces they have started to have delicious vegan food on offer – When I went along they had vegan burgers from Moodley Manor and raw and vegan sweets from Bliss Bites Bakery, Yum!

 This is well worth a trip down for a stroll around inside and grab a coffee or a bite to eat which you can enjoy while overlooking the beautiful Claddagh.

 You can also apply to trade at the market here.